mmontone/peggy-input/README.md

    * An array of objects with `label` and `value` members.
    * A string with an url from where to `fetch` the candidates.
    * A function.
 Takes current entered prefix string and a PeggyInstance, and should return a Promise with a list of strings filtered by the prefix.
 - `charCount`: Integer.
 Optional.
-Default is `compmletionsCharCount`.
+Default is `completionsCharCount`.
 The number of characters needed from the user to expand the list of the completion's candidates.

 ### API